zeroluck/docs/sources/admin-guide/cache-refresh/index.md

 pulled etc.

 In addition, the deployer also needs to know generic information of his Gluu Server's LDAP.
-By default, deployer can use 'localhost:1636', 'cn=directory manager', 'password what he chose during installation', 'ou=people,o=site' as server information, bindDN, bindDN password and baseDN respectively.
+By default, the deployer can use 'localhost:1636', 'cn=directory manager', 'password what he chose during installation', 'ou=people,o=site' as server information, bindDN, bindDN password and baseDN respectively.

-After collecting this information, deployer can move forward with the setup of the Cache Refresh engine.
+After collecting this information, the deployer can move forward with the setup of the Cache Refresh engine.

 # Configuring Cache Refresh From oxTrust
 For a successful Cache Refresh setup, please fill up the data in the 'Cache Refresh', 'Customer Backend Key/Attributes' and 'Source Backend LDAP Servers'.
 It is not necessary to fill up any data in the 'Inum LDAP Server' tab.